 CMS Promotes Community Paramedicine in Medicare and Medicaid

+Community Paramedicine in Medicare and Medicaid.
 Earlier this year, the Department of Health and Human Services (HHS) announced a new Center for Medicare & Medicaid Innovation (CMMI) payment model for community paramedicine.
-Designed to reduce unnecessary use of emergency departments (ED), the Emergency Triage, Treat and Transport (ET3) model will test new emergency ambulance service payments in fee-for-service Medicare for “treatment in place” and for transporting Medicare beneficiaries to alternative treatment destinations other than EDs.
+Designed to reduce unnecessary use of emergency departments (ED), the Emergency Triage, Treat and Transport (ET3) model will test new emergency ambulance service payments.
+In a fee-for-service Medicare for “treatment in place” and for transporting Medicare beneficiaries to alternative treatment destinations other than EDs.
 As part of its multipayer alignment strategy, CMMI will also encourage ET3 model participants to partner with other payers, including state Medicaid agencies.

 This brief provides an overview of what’s driving this policy shift, Centers for Medicare & Medicaid Services (CMS) guidance on the topic, and its implications for stakeholders.